ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 #### Task 6A: Ubuntu Client on Windows Domain

-1. On your Ubuntu VM labelled **Client**, make a **snapshot** labelled "OpenLDAP" to save your configuration you performed for Task 5.
+1. On your Ubuntu VM labelled **CLIENT**, make a **snapshot** labelled "OpenLDAP" to save your configuration you performed for Task 5.
 2. Open the Snapshot Manager (VM > Snapshot > Snapshot Manager) for that VM
 3. Restore the "Before Lab 4" Snapshot.
 This should take you back to the state of this VM prior to setting it up as an OpenLDAP client.
 4. Follow the instructions in the video in this module to join your Windows Active Directory Domain with your Ubuntu VM.